robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

 # Build your own TIL

 In this tutorial, you have to use Windows and install WSL.
-If you want to build til file on Linux, try to find other ways by yourself :)/.
+If you want to build til file on Linux, try to find other ways yourself :)/.

 You should also have idaclang.exe, libclang.dll, ida.hlp from IDA Pro, and tilib64.exe from IDA SDK.

 NOTE: If your working directory is on Windows system, make it case sensitive before doing anything: